 01 of 10

-Air travel is the fastest and most convenient way to get from one destination to another, particulrly if you'll be covering long distances.
-There are a few Mexican domestic airlines, and the low cost carriers generally offer a good service at competitive prices.
-Sometimes booking a flight with a Mexican low cost airline can be difficult - find some tips here: air travel in Mexico.
+Air travel is the fastest and most convenient way to get from one destination to another, particularly if you'll be covering long distances.
+There are a few Mexican domestic airlines, and the low-cost carriers generally offer a good service at competitive prices.
+Sometimes booking a flight with a Mexican low-cost airline can be difficult.

 02 of 10

 Buses are the main form of long-distance public transportation in Mexico.
 There is an extensive network of buses, which range from modern luxury coaches to retired school buses.
 If you're planning a long journey, travel in the highest class your budget will allow: the extra comfort is worth the cost.
-During high season you should book your bus trip in advance, during low season, you can buy tickets on the spot.
-Read more about bus travel in Mexico.
+During high season you should book your bus trip in advance, during the low season, you can buy tickets on the spot.

 03 of 10

 Whether you're contemplating driving your own car into Mexico or renting a car, having a car at your disposal offers the advantage of setting your own schedule and gives you greater independence than relying on public transportation.
 Keep in mind that the rules of the road in Mexico are different than what you may be accustomed to, and be sure to purchase Mexican insurance.